massyn/server-build/README.md

 * $ git reset --hard origin/master

 #### IN PROGRESS
-* Linux - Update the operating system with the latest patches
-* Apache - Create a cron job to refresh the Let's Encrypt certificates

 #### TODO
 * Linux - hardening
-* Linux - Allow to lock down the ssh system with 2FA (Google Authenticator)
+* - Allow to lock down the ssh system with 2FA (Google Authenticator)
-* Linux - Allow the inclusion of a firewall (iptables)
+* - Allow the inclusion of a firewall (iptables)
-* Linux - Allow the use of snort to act as a WAF
+* - Allow the use of snort to act as a WAF
+* - Blocking of excessive ssh connections (fail2ban ?)
+* mySQL - hardening
 * Apache - run each website under it's own user id

 ## Operations